 Clutter is anything with no reasonable foreseeable use.
 In other words, if you cannot predict or anticipate the use of something in a time not long from now then it falls into the category of clutter.

-Not too long ago, I was working with a retired professional, who — on a scale of 1 to 10 with 10 being totally organized — has a home I consider a 7 or 8.
-However, she has retained various possessions, which just a decade or two ago would be perfectly acceptable to have in your home.
-Well its 2018 and these things — a tape deck, 8 tracks, CDs, etc. — are no longer useful.
-She also had numerous books, which based on the new condition, had never been read.
+Not too long ago, I was working with a retired professional, who — on a scale of 1 to 10 with 10 being totally organized — had a home I would have rated 7 or 8.
+The only problem was that she had retained various possessions which might have been perfectly acceptable to have in your home a decade or two ago.
+But it was 2018, and these things — a tape deck, 8 tracks, CDs, etc. — were no longer useful.
+She also had numerous books, which based on their new condition, had never been read.
 Finding a home for her unwanted items is important to her.
-Throwing away these things is a last resort.
-She allocates time to craft detailed post for each item and place them on her favorite social give-away platform to identify anyone who might want or need the item.
-Then she follows up with an interview to determine the best candidate for the item.
-Yes, this is a lot of work and most of us probably wouldn’t dedicate this much time, but for my client finding a home for her unwanted items is that important.
+Throwing things away was always her last resort.

-There is a six option that we must all accept although it is the least liked but a necessary evil.
+There is a sixth option that we must all accept although it is the least liked but a necessary evil.